skip to content

 The species within the NCDSR are targeted by multiple commercial fisheries, and by recreational, charter and customary fishers.

 The 2023 PDSR stock assessment shows red emperor has breached the limit reference level, triggering the need to implement management changes to recover the resource.
-DPIRD is currently developing a 20-year recovery plan, with input from Recfishwest, Marine Tourism WA, and the WA Fishing Industry Council.
+DPIRD has developed a 20-year recovery plan, with input from Recfishwest, Marine Tourism WA, and the WA Fishing Industry Council.

 The PDSR Science Update is available on our website.